 Hmm, not so creative, trust me…

-Take away the brush from an artist and give him a calculator or a spreadsheet to work on…something like that happened to me.
+Take away the brush from an artist and give her a calculator or a spreadsheet to work on…something like that happened to me.

 So here is what my life was when i worked with corporates.